-- You can easily make ahead of time, refrigerate, and reheat.
-I will be at my sister’s house for Thanksgiving this year.
-She has already requested my Carrot Ginger Soup.
-Instead of making it the day of Thanksgiving, I plan to make it the day before and reheat.
+- You can easily make it ahead of time, refrigerate, and reheat.
+Instead of making it the day of Thanksgiving, make it the day before and reheat.

 - Soup is great for guests with dietary restrictions.
 We all have at least one or more family members that are vegan, gluten-free, dairy-free, keto, or all of the above.
 Good soup will make everyone happy.

 - Leftovers are always good.
 You know, just in case.

 I grew up eating my dad’s classic, buttery, homemade mashed potatoes loaded with milk, sour cream, and tons of salt.
 They were (and still are) amazing.
 And, until I started making my own, the only mashed potatoes I really, truly liked.

 Here are some helpful tips before making your own beautiful potato creations:

 - Best potatoes for mashing – Choose a higher starch potato such as Russet, Red Potatoes, and Yukon Gold.
 These potatoes result in the fluffiest, smoothest, and overall best-tasting mashed potatoes.
 Russet potatoes have thicker, tougher skin compared to Yukon gold.
 I always peel my potatoes when I’m making mashed potatoes, but especially so if I’m using Russet potatoes.